google/promises/g3doc/index.md

 Objective-C lacks.

-Note: The number of promises `all` can handle is 4.
+Note: In Swift, the number of promises of heterogeneous types that `all` can handle is 4.
 If you need more than 4, you can break the promises down into separate `all` then and group them together.
 For example: